 If you are using the personal gateway to refresh data, you must supply the credentials to connect to the back-end data source.
 If you connected to a content pack from an online service, the credentials you entered to connect are carried over for scheduled refresh.

 You're only required to sign in to a data source the first time you use refresh on that dataset.
 Once entered, those credentials are retained with the dataset.

-For some authentication methods, if the password you use to sign into a data source expires or is changed, you'll need to change it for the data source in Data source credentials too.
+For some authentication methods, if the password you use to sign into a data source expires or is changed, you need to change it for the data source in Data source credentials too.

-When things go wrong, the problem usually has something to do with either the gateway being offline because it could not sign in to Windows and start the service, or Power BI could not sign in to the data sources in order to query for updated data.
-If refresh fails, check the dataset’s settings.
-If the gateway service is offline, Status is where you’ll see the error.
-If Power BI cannot sign into the data sources, you’ll see an error in Data Source Credentials.
+When things go wrong, the problem usually has something to do with either the gateway being offline because it couldn't sign in to Windows and start the service, or Power BI couldn't sign in to the data sources to query for updated data.
+If refresh fails, check the dataset settings.
+If the gateway service is offline, Status is where you see the error.
+If Power BI can't sign into the data sources, you see an error in Data Source Credentials.

 On-premises data gateway